ReveredEye/mlopsZoomCamp/README.md

 Main repository for my own progression through the MLOps Zoom camp course.
 To activate or deactivate python environment in codespaces use `source <interpreter directory>/bin/activate` or `. deactivate`.

+Since I am doing this without conda (i.e. using '.venv' as environment), for `mlflow` to work ensure that `setuptools` package exists within the environment.
+I have used `wget <url_link>` to install files in the data folder within the bash command line.

 # Link to course info:
 https://github.com/DataTalksClub/mlops-zoomcamp/tree/main